devanshi39/SE-Project-Group24_LUA_to_Python/README.md

 OctoLamp is a homework project repository for Group 24's CSC 502, Software Engineering Class.
 The folders are organized in the following manner:
 LUA HW3 contains all of the primary directories and files.
 It contains the following files and folders:
 It contains the following files and folders:

-'''sh
-a)code: This directory contains all of the.py files that declare the LUA classes in Python.
+1. code: This directory contains all of the.py files that declare the LUA classes in Python.
 Some examples include cols class.py, data class.py, row class.py, and so on.
-'''
-b)data
-'''sh
-c)tests
-'''
-d)README.md
-'''sh
+2. data: This directory contains the homework dataset, "auto 93.csv."
+The data is in the format of a csv file.
+3. tests:
+4. README.md

 ### Installation

 1. Get a free API Key at [https://example.com](https://example.com)